AGhost-7/rule.js/packages/access-mate/readme.md

 `environment`.

 #### `simple(policySet, options)`
-A very basic strategy which simply returns true if the user has access .
+A very basic strategy which simply returns the result of the policy set.
 There is no special behaviour for this strategy.

 #### `crud(policySet, options)`